 Do you have one room in your home or apartment that is always dark?
-Most houses, especially older ones have this problem.
+Most houses, especially older ones don’t have enough ambient lighting.
 There is sometimes a lack of overhead lighting and not enough plugs.
-Try using one of these four tips for lighting a dark room with floor lamps.
+Try using one of these four tips for a light source in a dark room using floor lamps.

-First, choose a floor lamp that uses more than one bulb.
+First, choose a standing floor lamp that uses more than one bulb.
 Second, go for floor lamps that accept high wattage bulbs.
-Third, get a floor lamp that bounces light off the ceiling.
-Fourth, if possible, avoid lamps with dark shades and directed spotlights, which are not as good for overall room lighting.
-I’ll explain more about each of these below and give some of my favorites that meet some or all of these criteria.
+Third, get a floor lamp that bounces light off the ceiling or other reflective surfaces.
+Fourth, choose the right type of lampshade.
+If possible, avoid lamps with dark shades, directed spotlights or task lamps, which are not as good lighting a whole room.
+I’ll explain more about each of these below and give some of my favorites that meet some, or all of these criteria.

 Best Multi-Bulb Floor Lamps

-If you choose a floor lamp that takes 2-3 bulbs, it’s almost a substitute for an overhead light.
-Think of it like an overhead light on a stick.
+If you choose a floor lamp that takes 2-3 bulbs, it’s a great choice and gives plenty of light.
+It’s almost a substitute for overhead lights.
+Think of it like a tall lamp or an overhead light on a stick.
 These are going to be more expensive, but you get a lot more light.

 Watch out for multi-light fixtures that only take a candelabra bulb (the kind with the skinny neck).
-Candelabra bulbs DON’T have high wattage, 15 to 40 watts, which is not a lot of light.
+Candelabra bulbs DON’T have high wattage, 15 to 40 watts, which is not a lot of light for a dark space.
 Many multi-bulb fixtures only take a fluorescent bulb, which gives off very blue light.

 I choose every product I review.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.

-- This three arm lamp from Pottery Barn takes 3 – 100 watt bulbs and it has light-colored lamp shades.
-That’s a lot of light.
-A similar lamp at Target costs much less, but the total wattage of all bulbs has to be below 100.
+- This three arm lamp from Pottery Barn takes 3 – 100 watt bulbs and it has light-colored lamp shade.
+That’s tons of light.
+It is an excellent choice for providing plenty of light to any living space.
+A similar lamp at Target costs much less and while it’s a good floor lamp, the total wattage of all bulbs has to be below 100.
 It comes with 800 LUMEN LED bulbs (which is equal to a 60 watt bulb).
 This is an example of how you have to check the details.

 - This multi-bulb lamp from West Elm only holds a 40-watt bulb, but it has 5 lights.

-- This brass floor lamp takes TWO 100 watt bulbs and has a nice modern looking stand.
+- This brass floor lamp takes TWO 100 watt bulbs and has a nice modern design.

 - Bronze arc floor lamp also takes two 100 watt bulbs.